Open House Festival

 Please note...

 Whilst this tour is free, it incorporates travel over parts of the London Underground network.
 This travel is chargeable in the normal way and, therefore, participants will need an Oyster Card or contactless card valid for Zone 1 travel.
-The total adult fare for participating should not total more that £5.60 and, depending where you have travelled from, may well be cheaper as the Zone 1 & 2 daily charge cap is a maximum of £8.50.
+Three individual Zone 1 journeys will be required which, by themselves, will cost a total of £8.70.
+However, as there is daily charge cap of £8.90 for unlimited travel in Zones 1 & 2, depending on where you have travelled from, the actual cost of the journeys required for the tour may well be significantly cheaper than £8.70.

 Who is this tour for?